phalcon-orphanage/docs/en/tutorial-base.md

 <a name='controller'></a>
 ## Creating a Controller
-By default Phalcon will look for a controller named "Index".
-It is the starting point when no controller or action has been passed in the request.
-The index controller (`app/controllers/IndexController.php`) looks like:
+By default Phalcon will look for a controller named **IndexController**.
+It is the starting point when no controller or action has been added in the request. (eg. http://localhost:8000/tutorial/)
+An **IndexController** and its **IndexAction** should resemble the following example:

 <br/>
 **app/controllers/IndexController.php**